 - b) Each Manufacturer is permitted to receive approval for only one version of it's own chassis and one version of any third-party supplied chassis they make available.
 Teams may use a chassis approved from the previous season, in which case the following conditions apply: - No upgrades to performance parts (see f. below) are permitted during the season. - Sensors that are not listed in the manufacturer's previous season approved complete chassis parts list are not permitted. - Current season performance parts may not be used on the previous season chassis being used, unless they are the same part. - c) All Performance Parts, excluding wheels and exhausts (see f. and h. below), will be approved, with an approval deadline of 31 January for each season.
 Approval includes submission of a price list for all parts required for the motorcycle, the total of which may not exceed 120% of the complete chassis package price. - d) The deadline for submission of technical details, drawings or sample parts requested by the Technical Director for approval, is the end of Technical Control of the first race of the season.
 Such technical information and drawings must satisfy the requirements of the Technical Director regarding the level of detail and information required, at his sole discretion. - e) The price of a complete rolling chassis (requiring only engine, ECU/ Datalogger, transponder) will be capped at 85,000 €uros (excluding VAT, excluding freight).
-All parts required to build the complete rolling chassis must be supplied, including non-approved parts such as wheels, exhaust system, and parts not listed as Performance Parts.
-The price includes the cost of one piece of any updated performance parts supplied during the season (see g. below). - f) The following items will be designated as "Performance Parts" and must be homologated.
+All parts required to build the complete rolling chassis must be supplied, including non-approved parts such as wheels, exhaust system, and parts not listed as Performance Parts. - f) The following items will be designated as "Performance Parts" and must be homologated.
 Only homologated performance parts may be used in GP events. - Chassis - Swing Arm - Radiator and/or Heat Exchangers

-- Airbox complete (including any breathers, catch tanks and related connections) - Seat\ - Aero Body\ - \ it is permitted to modify the seat and/or bodywork by removing material only. - Fuel Tank - Suspension (excluding internal and setting parts\\). - \\ internal suspension parts are not approved and not controlled.
-They may be modified or replaced at any time by the team or suspension manufacturer. - Complete motorcycle wiring harness (including wiring connections to airbox, dashboard, throttle body, handlebar switch panel and kill switch)\\\ - Complete fuel pump assembly from fuel pump to throttle body, including all connectors and hoses.\\\ - Fuel pressure regulator. - \\\ The only permitted modifications to these components are those made by the manufacturer and approved by the Technical Director, to the brackets, cable or pipe/hose lengths, and to rectify technical defects. - g) Each chassis component designated as performance parts may be updated a maximum of once per season.
-Any updated parts must be available in sufficient quantities for immediate use by all customers of that manufacturer at the same time, and one piece per contracted rider of any updated part must be supplied free of charge to all customers.
-Any additional orders of updated parts will be charged as per the manufacturer's approved price list, in which updated parts may not exceed the price of the original part. - h) The remaining chassis parts, not designated as performance parts, do not require approval and may be updated or replaced as required with no price or supply conditions.
+- Airbox complete (including any breathers, catch tanks and related connections) - Seat - Aero Body - it is permitted to modify the seat and/or bodywork by removing material only. - Fuel Tank - Suspension (excluding internal and setting parts). - internal suspension parts are not approved and not controlled.
+They may be modified or replaced at any time by the team or suspension manufacturer. - Complete motorcycle wiring harness (including wiring connections to airbox, dashboard, throttle body, handlebar switch panel and kill switch) - Complete fuel pump assembly from fuel pump to throttle body, including all connectors and hoses. - Fuel pressure regulator. - The only permitted modifications to these components are those made by the manufacturer and approved by the Technical Director, to the brackets, cable or pipe/hose lengths, and to rectify technical defects. - g) The remaining chassis parts, not designated as performance parts, do not require approval and may be updated or replaced as required with no price or supply conditions.